 Great stress is placed upon punctuality and regular attendance.
 Absence can officially be excused only for the personal illness of the student.
 On the first day of absence, parents must telephone the

-Absence Line on 01277 238919 to say why their child is absent and when they are likely return to school.
+Attendanceto say why their child is absent and when they are likely return to school.

-If no call is received, the school will telephone home to find out the reason for unauthorised non-attendance.
+If no call or e-mail is received, the school will telephone home to find out the reason for unauthorised non-attendance.
 This is so that we can ensure that students are safe.
 Any absence which is not excused in this way will be followed up and may be passed to the school's Educational Welfare Officer for investigation.

 Holidays during Term Time

 The Government does not give any entitlement to parents to take their children out of school during term time.
 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 prohibits Headteachers granting leave of absence to a pupil except where an application has been made in advance and the Headteacher considers that there are exceptional circumstances relating to the application.
 If leave is considered by parents or carers to be absolutely necessary, a holiday request letter or email should be completed and returned to the school at least two weeks before the proposed dates.
 A reply will be sent, following consideration and if granted will include the conditions of approval.